Urban Homestead Planning and What You Need To Know

 ► Prepping Your Soil

-Check the pH and nutrient levels of the soil before planting anything.
-You may purchase a soil test kit at your local gardening store or send a sample to a lab for a more thorough analysis.
+Check the soil's pH and nutrient levels before planting.
+You can purchase a soil test kit at your local gardening store or send a sample to a lab for a more thorough analysis.

-Testing the PH and nutrient levels of the soil would reveal the type of treatments required.
-After knowing what needs improvement, you can add organic material, such as compost, manure, or other soil amendments.
+Testing the soil's pH and nutrient levels would reveal the type of treatments required.
+After determining what needs improvement, add organic material, such as compost, manure, or other soil amendments.

 Incorporating organic matter may improve soil fertility, drainage, and structure.